 You know first-hand that the demand for skilled tradespersons never seems to slow down.
 As your project schedule starts filling up, it might be time to consider registering for a goods and services tax/harmonized sales tax (GST/HST) account.
 You must register for the GST/HST if your business income was more than $30,000 in the previous four consecutive calendar quarters.
 If this is the case, you have one month from the end of the calendar quarter to register.
 However, if your revenue exceeds $30,000 in a single calendar quarter, you must register immediately.
 Even if you don’t have to, registering could let you claim input tax credits on the GST/HST you paid on your business purchases and expenses.
 This is an important benefit of owning a business and could put more money in your pocket to re-invest for the future.
 For information, go to canada.ca/gst-hst.
 If your business is located in Quebec, go to revenuquebec.ca.

 All projects have important deadlines

-Income tax and benefit returns for most Canadians are due on April 30.
-Self-employed individuals and their spouses or common-law partners have until June 15 to file their returns.
-However, if there is a balance owing, the amount is still due no later than April 30.
+Income tax and benefit returns for most Canadians are due on June 1.
+Self-employed individuals and their spouses or common-law partners have until June 15, to file their returns.
+If there is a balance owing, the amount is due no later than September 1.